w3nest/w3lab/assets/doc.tutorials.quick-tour.md

 the permissions under the **Access** section.
 Set the read policy for **Default access** to `Authorized`, and then re-run the `cdn_prod` step.

-Additionally, your component will be stored within YouWol’s file system in a `Download` folder, which you can browse from <defaultUserDrive target="download"></defaultUserDrive>.
+Additionally, your component will be stored within W3Nest’s file system in a `Download` folder, which you can browse from <defaultUserDrive target="download"></defaultUserDrive>.
 You have the option to move the asset by cutting/pasting it to a different location.